futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 is very similar to
-[view patterns](https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns) but it is not currently available in Haskell as far as I know; the following code is made up and __will not__ type-check but hopefully will provide a good intuitio:
+[view patterns](https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns) but it is not currently available in Haskell as far as I know; the following code is made up and __will not__ type-check but hopefully will provide a good intuition:

 ``` haskell
 deg :: Vertex -> Graph weight label -> Int